-Adequacy does not require the third country's data protection system to be identical to the EU's one.
+Adequacy does not require the third country's data protection system to be identical to the one of the EU.
 It is based on the standard of "essential equivalence".
-It involves a comprehensive assessment of this country's data protection framework, both of the protections applicable to personal data and of the relevant oversight and redress mechanisms available.
+It involves a comprehensive assessment of this country's data protection framework, both of the protection guarantees applicable to personal data and of the relevant oversight and redress mechanisms available.
 The European Data Protection Authorities have established a catalogue of elements that must be taken into account when assessing the adequacy of data protection of another country.

 How does Japan meet the adequacy criteria?

-Today, the Commission and Japan concluded the negotiations on a reciprocal finding of an adequate level of protection by the EU and Japan.
-This will create the world's largest area of safe data transfer based on a high level of protection.
-Even though the EU already has unilateral adequacy decisions with several other countries, this is the first time the EU and a third country agreed on a reciprocal recognition of the adequate level of data protection.
+Today, the Commission adopted its decision finding that the level of data protection in the EU and Japan are equivalent; in parallel, Japan adopted its equivalent decision.
+This will create the world's largest area of safe and free data transfer based on a high level of protection.
+Even though the EU already has unilateral adequacy decisions with several other countries, this is the first time the EU and a third country agreed on a mutual recognition of the adequate level of data protection.

 Like the EU, Japan has recently modernised its data protection legislation.
 This has increased the convergence between the two systems, as reflected in the recognition of data protection as a fundamental right, a common set of safeguards and individual rights, and supervision and enforcement by an independent data protection authority, among other things.